sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+** Resume
+This project was amazing.
+I learned a lot about learning models

 [//]: # (Image References)